Smart Water Heaters: Energy Efficiency Guide and Installation Insights

 Why Smart Water Heaters Matter Today

 Energy consumption patterns have changed significantly over the last decade.
 Urban households rely heavily on appliances, increasing electricity demand.
-Water heating can account for 15–25% of residential energy use depending on climate and usage habits.
+Water heating can account for 15–25% of residential energy use, depending on climate and usage habits.

-Smart water heaters matter because they address multiple challenges:
+Smart water heaters address multiple challenges:

 • Reducing energy consumption through smart scheduling